ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

    was successfully completed, but then simply discarding the message with no further action.

 Each of these has a cost.
 For instance, a silent discard can help to prevent backscatter, but it also effectively means that the SMTP server has to be programmed to give a false result, which can confound external debugging efforts.

 Similarly, the text portion of the SMTP reply may be important to consider.
 For example, when rejecting a message, revealing the reason for the rejection might give an attacker enough information to bypass those efforts on a later attempt, though it might also assist a legitimate client to determine the source of some local issue that caused the rejection.

 In the latter case, when doing an SMTP rejection, providing a clear hint can be useful in resolving issues.
 A Mail Receiver might indicate in plain text the reason for the rejection by using the word "DMARC" somewhere in the reply text.
 For example:

     550 5.7.1 Email rejected per DMARC policy for example.com

 Many systems are able to scan the SMTP reply text to determine the nature of the rejection.
 Thus, providing a machine-detectable reason for rejection allows the problems causing rejections to be properly addressed by automated systems.

-If a Mail Receiver elects to defer delivery due to inability to retrieve or apply DMARC policy, this is best done with a 4xy SMTP reply code.
+If a Mail Receiver elects to defer delivery due to the inability to retrieve or apply DMARC policy, this is best done with a 4xy SMTP reply code.